rishusiva/CustomerChurnPrediction_ANN/README.md

 # Customer Churn Prediction using ANN

 ## Overview
-Artificial Neural Networks Models are created to predict whether a customer is fraud or not.
+Artificial Neural Networks Models were created to predict whether a customer is a fraud or not.

 ## Models built
 * Dense Neural Networks model with 1 hidden layer